Sucker Punch poster

 The inciting incident occurs at 13 minutes when Babydoll is brought to the asylum and scheduled for lobotomy.
 Blue reveals he's been paid off by her stepfather.
 She has five days before the High Roller (surgeon) arrives to perform the procedure.
 Her old life is gone; death looms..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Babydoll chooses to fight for freedom.
+This indicates the protagonist's commitment to Babydoll chooses to fight for freedom.
 She recruits the other girls and shares the Wise Man's plan: collect five items (map, fire, knife, key, mystery fifth item) to escape.
 They actively commit to the dangerous plan despite the risks., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory becomes defeat: During the mission to steal the knife from the cook, Rocket saves Sweet Pea but is killed.
+Notably, this crucial beat False victory becomes defeat: During the mission to steal the knife from the cook, Rocket saves Sweet Pea but is killed.
 The girls obtain the item but lose one of their own.
 The stakes become real - this isn't a game.
 The cook discovers their plan, raising the threat level., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, Blue kills Amber and Blondie.
 Three of the five girls are now dead.
 The escape plan seems impossible with only two survivors.
 Babydoll faces the reality that her fantasy world couldn't protect her friends.
-Death pervades; hope collapses., indicates the protagonist at their lowest point.
+Death pervades; hope collapses., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 81% of the runtime.
 Babydoll realizes the fifth item is herself - she must sacrifice her freedom for Sweet Pea's.
 The mystery element revealed: one of them can escape, but not both.
 Babydoll synthesizes the Wise Man's teachings and chooses to be the distraction, the guardian angel for another., demonstrating the transformation achieved throughout the journey.